 ABC Insurance Co.
 Guaranteed Level Term

 This document lists this product’s key features and benefits.
 You can get a similar summary of key product features from other insurance companies to help you compare similar products.
-This document only lists the features of the policy and the performance of the policy will depend on how you chose to use the product.
-If you have questions about this particular life insurance product, ask the agent, broker, advisor, or a company representative offering this product for clarification.
+This document lists the policy features.
+The policy’s performance will depend on how you choose to use the product.
+If you have questions about this particular life insurance product, ask the agent, broker, advisor, or a company representative.
 If you have questions about life insurance products generally or about company or agent licensing, contact [insert reference to state department of insurance].

 Company and Agent Information